scalev-id/docs/src/auth.md

 ## Best Practices

-1. **Implement PKCE (Proof Key for Code Exchange)** for added security, especially for mobile apps
+1. **Generate cryptographically secure PKCE parameters** using proper random number generators
+2. **Store the code verifier securely** and never expose it in URLs or logs
-2. **Validate all redirect URI parameters** to prevent open redirect vulnerabilities
+3. **Validate all redirect URI parameters** to prevent open redirect vulnerabilities
-3. **Use the state parameter** to protect against CSRF attacks
+4. **Use the state parameter** to protect against CSRF attacks
-4. **Store tokens securely**, never in local storage or cookies accessible by JavaScript
+5. **Store tokens securely**, never in local storage or cookies accessible by JavaScript
-5. **Implement proper error handling** for all OAuth-related operations
+6. **Implement proper error handling** for all OAuth-related operations, including PKCE validation errors
-6. **Be prepared for token refresh failures** and redirect users to re-authenticate when necessary
+7. **Be prepared for token refresh failures** and redirect users to re-authenticate when necessary
+8. **Use different code verifiers for each authorization request** - never reuse them

 ## Error Handling